Jeffrey Uhlmann

 Jeffrey K. Uhlmann is an American research scientist who is probably best known for his mathematical generalizations of the Kalman filter.
 Most of his publications and patents have been in the field of data fusion.
 He is also known for being a cult filmmaker and former recording artist.

-Uhlmann has also began a career in YouTube under the anonymous persona uhlmannj with two feature videos: Man With No Hat, and The Glass.
-Both videos have gained hundreds of views.
+Dr. Uhlmann is ranked in the top 2% among scientists worldwide in the Stanford University listing of most-cited researchers.

 Biography

 Uhlmann has degrees in philosophy, computer science, and a doctorate in robotics from the University of Oxford.
 He began work in 1987 at NRL's Laboratory for Computational Physics and Fluid Dynamics in Washington, DC, and remained at NRL until 2000.
 Since 2000 he has been a professor of computer science at the University of Missouri.

 He served for ten years as a co-founding member of the editorial board of the ACM Journal of Experimental Algorithmics (1995–2006) before becoming co-editor of the Synthesis Lectures on Quantum Computing series for Morgan & Claypool.